Dreadnought-1k2M5/laravel-store-project/README.md

 Paste PayPal client:

 ## 4. Install Dependencies
-Install Node and PHP dependecies by entering command (Make sure your terminal is at the project folder.)
+Install Node and PHP dependecies within your project folder by entering command (Make sure your terminal is at the project folder.)

 ```
-cd laravel_store_project

 # Install PHP dependencies
 composer install